 Aspect Four: Rhythm and Rhyme

 Aspect Seven: Oral Blending and Segmenting

-Phase Four (Reception and Year 1)
+Phase Four (Reception Summer 1 and 2 and Year 1 autumn 1)

 Phase Five (Year 1 and 2)